brietsparks/normalized-reducer/README.md

 };
 ```

-Note that `type` must be an entity type (a top level key) within the schema, and `reciprocal` must be a relation key within that entity's definition.
+Note that `type` must be an entity type (a top-level key) within the schema, and `reciprocal` must be a relation key within that entity's definition.

 ### Parameter: `namespaced`
-This is an optional argument that lets you namespace the action types, which is useful if you are going to compose the Normalized Reducer slice with other reducer slices in your application.
+This is an optional argument that lets you namespace the action-types, which is useful if you are going to compose the Normalized Reducer slice with other reducer slices in your application.

 Example:
 ```javascript